grafana/alloy-workshop/site/docs/lab3/2_secrets.md

 ## Masking Secrets

 The inventory service logs via standard output to Kubernetes like the other QuickPizza services.
-Its logs are ingested into Grafana Cloud using the pipelune we created earlier, meaning we can manipulate them within that pipeline.
+Its logs are ingested into Grafana Cloud using the pipeline we created earlier, meaning we can manipulate them within that pipeline.

 :::tip[Documentation Reference]